 The complexities of writing a story are so great and the background knowledge of the world required so extensive, it's impossible to conceive that AI can write a story.

-AI needs to develop a moral sense, ethical sense, understand the difference between right and wrong and good and evil.
-AI needs to not just choose words and sentences but also capture its essence.
+AI needs to develop a moral sense, an ethical sense, and also understand the difference between right and wrong and good and evil.
 AI needs to write stories that perplex us, repel us, but persuade us of their value.
 We are a very long way away from that.
 But the time to start collaborating with AI is now.

-With GPT-3 , AI is now creative assistant that augments your abilities.
+With GPT-3, AI is now a creative assistant that augments your abilities.
 It can even take the place of a muse, inspiring you with unusual ideas.

 Never say never